glencrossbrunet/backbone-panorama/README.md

 ### Declaring Templates

 Instead of defining a template function on each view, Panorama defines a `template` function on `Backbone.View` itself.
 That way each view declares it's template's name, which works well with automatic template injecting and compiling.
-It expects templates to be precompiled on the `window.JST` object.

 ```js
 Backbone.View.template = function(name) {